JosephPBaruch/JosephPBaruch/README.md

 # Joseph Baruch

-> I am a Bachelor's of Computer Science student at the University of Idaho and Software Engineer Intern at Schweitzer Engineering Laboratories.
+> I am a Bachelor's of Computer Science student at the University of Idaho and Associate Software Engineer at Schweitzer Engineering Laboratories.

 ---